-- Valid ID to show that you meet the age requirement
+- Valid photo ID to prove you meet the minimum age requirement.

-- An active bank account with direct deposit
+- An active bank account to receive direct deposit.

-After you receive your cash and use it, you’ll begin repayment on an agreed-upon date.
-Make sure you mark your calendar and be prepared to make your payments on time and in full.
+After you receive your cash, make sure you make your monthly payments on time and in full.
 Late payments can mean additional fees.
 And if you fail to repay entirely, then your loan may be moved to a collection agency.

 Pawn Shop Loan

-These small-dollar loans are an example of a secured loan.
-This means that you will need to offer the lender some form of collateral.
-Collateral, in this case, will be a valuable item that you own.
-It could be expensive jewelry, electronics, musical equipment, or anything else worth a decent amount of money.
+These small-dollar secured loans require some form of collateral.
+Borrowers could use expensive jewelry, electronics, musical equipment, or anything else worth a decent amount of money.
 But whatever you decide to offer, keep in mind that you could potentially lose it.